-We classify as temporary equity those securities for which there is the possibility that we could be required to redeem the security for cash irrespective of the probability of such a possibility.
-As a result, we classify one series of preferred units in the Operating Partnership and noncontrolling redeemable interests in properties in temporary equity.
-Each of these securities is discussed further below.
+We classify as temporary equity those securities for which there is the possibility that we could be required to redeem the security for cash, irrespective of the probability of such a possibility.
+As a result, we classify one series of preferred units and noncontrolling redeemable interests in properties in temporary equity.

-Limited Partners' Preferred Interest in the Operating Partnership and Noncontrolling Redeemable Interests in Properties.
-The redemption features of the preferred units in the Operating Partnership contain provisions which could require us to settle the redemption in cash.
-As a result, this series of preferred units in the Operating Partnership remains classified outside permanent equity.
-The remaining interests in a property or portfolio of properties which are redeemable at the option of the holder or in circumstances that may be outside our control, are accounted for as temporary equity.
+Noncontrolling Redeemable Interests in Properties Redeemable instruments, which typically represent the remaining interest in a property or portfolio of properties, and which are redeemable at the option of the holder or in circumstances that may be outside our control, are accounted for as temporary equity.
 The carrying amount of the noncontrolling interest is adjusted to the redemption amount assuming the instrument is redeemable at the balance sheet date.
-Changes in the redemption value of the underlying noncontrolling interest are recorded within accumulated deficit.
+Changes in the redemption value of the underlying noncontrolling interest are recorded within equity.
 There are no noncontrolling interests redeemable at amounts in excess of fair value and as of December 31, 2015 and 2014, there were no material noncontrolling redeemable interests in properties.